AVXAdvanced/FFE/README.md

 ## Disclaimers & Warnings

-FFE is NOT an Enterprise Grade Security Program, and is only to be used for personal purposes.
-Don't use FFE if you don't have explicit permission to do so, such as on other people's files.
+Important Notice: FFE is not designed for enterprise-level security and should only be used for personal, non-commercial purposes.
+You must have explicit permission to use FFE on any files or systems that are not your own.
+Misuse—such as encrypting files without consent—can lead to serious consequences, and we take no responsibility for such actions.

-We CANNOT assist in recovering encrypted files, even if done by mistake.
+Please be aware that we cannot assist in recovering encrypted files, even if the encryption was accidental.
+Use the software responsibly and make backups if necessary.

-FFE is provided with NO warrenty, and anything you do is at your own risk.
+FFE is provided as-is, with no warranty of any kind.
+By using FFE, you acknowledge that you do so entirely at your own risk.
+Any data loss, corruption, or unintended consequences are your responsibility.

-Don't use FFE on Public, School, and/or Work computers, especially if they aren't your property and/or contain sensitive data.
+Do not use FFE on public, school, or workplace computers, especially those that you do not own or that may contain sensitive information.
+Unauthorized use on such systems may violate policies or laws.

-Remember: FFE is a project run by a single person, not a company.
-Support & Help is not guaranteed.
+Lastly, remember that FFE is a personal project developed and maintained by a single individual, not a company or professional organization.
+While feedback is welcome, support and assistance are not guaranteed.

 ## Betas & Development

-You can try out Beta versions of FFE in the GitHub Repository listed below.
+You can try out beta versions of FFE through the GitHub repository linked below.
-Remember that FFE Betas are NOT finished, may not be fully functional, and may cause harm to your files.
+Please note that these beta builds are experimental and may contain bugs, incomplete features, or stability issues.
+They are not guaranteed to function correctly and could potentially harm your files.

-Only encrypt files not important to you using FFE Betas.
+We strongly recommend only testing FFE Betas with non-important, throwaway files.
+Do not use them for anything sensitive or valuable.

+Here's a link to the FFE-Development GitHub Repository:

 www.github.com/AVXAdvanced/FFE-Development